Meet Our Staff

 Meet Our Board of Directors

-Michael LaCour-Little, Assistant Treasurer
+Michael LaCour-Little, Treasurer

 Michael LaCour-Little is Professor of Finance-Emeritus at California State University Fullerton.
 Prior to retiring from the university in 2016, Dr. LaCour-Little was Chair of the Department of Finance and Executive Director of its Real Estate and Land Use Institute.